Millennials – Rewriting the Rulebook, Creating the New Normal

 But a Millennial entrepreneur doesn’t just adopt technology from the get-go.
 They prefer technology to be as smart as it can be.
 They’re happy to live with innovation, and again it pays dividends for them.
 For example, with their accounting software they’re happy to use an app to snap photos of receipts, making consolidation of expenses much easier later on.
 Massive amounts of time can be saved.
 They’re happy to use artificially-intelligent bots so they can simply type in their expenses and money received, and never even have to glance at a double-entry ledger book.

 And they not only embrace cloud computing, but they live in it.
 They want their accounting to be everywhere they are, and that means being accessible on every technological device and always internet-connected.
 Forget about one desktop computer running one copy of software.
-They know tools like cloud-connected solutions like Sage One, as useful on their phone as on their laptop, can help them with all of their practical requirements in running a business.
+They know tools like cloud-connected solutions like Sage Business Cloud Accounting, as useful on their phone as on their laptop, can help them with all of their practical requirements in running a business.

 The Millennial generation is a club to which entry is decided base upon age, of course, but that doesn’t mean other people can’t learn from them.
 To not just embrace technology but to live within its world, as Millennials do instinctively, is something we can all do.
 For some of us it might take a little effort, while for others it might be easier.
 But for all of us, it brings incredible benefits – including saving time and money, so that we’re freed-up to focus on the core passion that drives us.